-- If you’re in the same area, go for a socially-distanced walk or outside gathering.
+- If you’re in the same area, go for a walk outside.

-- Plan an online family reunion or game night.
-Don’t forget to help those who aren’t tech-savvy.
+- Plan a family reunion or game night, either in person or online (don’t forget to help those who aren’t tech-savvy).

 In closing, we can’t help but reflect on the lesson the Grinch inadvertently provided in Dr. Seuss’ immortal story—that the holidays aren’t really about the presents.
 They’re about coming together—sometimes in creative ways—and showing our loved ones we care.